-“When we were kids, Jerry used to make fun of Herbie Bell, making different names up based on Bell.
-Hell’s bells.
-Herbie’s belly, shit like that.
-Anyway, one day here comes Herbie and his dad, who informs us that Herbie is going to kick our asses for making fun of his name, and afterwards he was going to tell us why.
-So Herbie starts kicking the shit out of Jerry!
-Every once in a while Jerry would get get the upper hand but Herbie’s dad would come over and pull him off, and Herbie would go back to punching him.
+“When we were kids, Jerry used to make fun of Doug Bell, making different names up based on Bell.
+Mainly Buggy Dell, along with hell’s bells.
+Dougie’s belly, shit like that.
+Anyway, one day here comes Doug and his dad, who informs us that Doug is going to kick our asses for making fun of his name, and afterwards he was going to tell us why.
+So Doug starts kicking the shit out of Jerry!
+Every once in a while Jerry would get get the upper hand but Doug’s brother would come over and pull him off, and Doug would go back to punching him.
 Finally Jerry was all bloody and just gave up.
 Then his dad told us the story of the Bell Witch, and how they were descendants of the Bell family, and you didn’t make fun of the name.
 I was just scared shitless that he was going to kick my ass next.”

 Recounted by Todd Lane

 I first met Todd Lane when I was three or four years old, and we’ve been close every since.
 So it was only natural that since I remembered this story, and we were going to Nashville anyway, that we visit the Bell Witch Cave and Cabin in Adams, Tennessee together.

 Back in high school, rumor had it that Herbie was not only a direct descendant, but also of the generation which the witch was supposed to appear to another Bell family member.
 The combination of factors that determined who that might be escape me now, but it was generally believed that Herbie fit all the criteria.
 It’s also worth mentioning that by the time he was out of his teens, Herbie’s hair was snow white.

 In the interest of full disclosure, I should also state that if you go back in my family tree far enough, you encounter the Bell family of Tennessee.
 Which might also explain some of my own affinity for the weird, who knows?